 In the beginning of March 2020, just a couple of days before the COVID19 pandemic hit Europe, 9 international experts from 4 countries – Germany, Sweden, Finland and Netherlands – met to discuss a research question and to write a book within 5 days.
-The result of this joint adventure at Technical University (TU) Berlin is the handbook and manifesto “Hybrid environments for universities.
-A shared commitment to campus innovation and sustainability”.
-It can be downloaded for free or ordered as a printed copy from Waxmann
+The result of this joint adventure at Technical University (TU) Berlin through a Book Sprint is the handbook and manifesto “Hybrid Environments for Universities: a shared commitment to campus innovation and sustainability”.
+It can be downloaded for free or ordered as a printed copy from Waxmann.

 The book was written in a collaborative process, a Book Sprint, that captures the knowledge and expertise of several writers who share authorship and a collective voice.
 The Sprint process relied on high commitment from all the participants, strong facilitation, a dedicated working space and a fast publishing process.
 In this blog post, we reflect on this unique way of writing and producing a book together, sharing the perspectives of the different stakeholders involved: the authors, the facilitators, the learning space provider, and the publisher.
 We will also host the book launch event with an open panel and a virtual book signing on Tuesday, September 1, 2.00-2.45pm CET.
 Registration is now open.